LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-07-DTLeftJoins2 copy.md

 ## Generate controllers and views with scaffolding engine

-The scafolding engine on Windows CLI 3.1 Core still has problems so we will have to use Visual Studio's GUI to access the scaffolding engine and generate the items.
+The scafolding engine on Windows CLI still has problems so we will have to use Visual Studio's GUI to access the scaffolding engine and generate the items.

 Rather than write it manually it is easier to first auto generate all the CRUD view pages and controllers using Entity Framework Core from the models we made and edit the pages later.
 We will generate in the scaffolding engine.
 To that: